jasononono/stonkphish/README.md

-# stonkphish
+# stonkphish (V5)
-An algorithmic bot that plays the card game 'President'.
+An algorithm-based bot that plays the card game 'President'.
+(This was made for a school tournament)